 Lightning, however, struck twice.
 Barca's goal on Tuesday had come via a fortuitous penalty; on Sunday the Catalans again failed to score from open play and rarely looked like doing so.
 Neymar, so promising earlier this term, was expected to grow in the absence of the injured Lionel Messi.
 Instead, he has shrunk and, like the rest of his team-mates, seems to struggle against strong and physical opponents.

 The Brazilian was fouled outside the area by Ander Iturraspe at 0-0 and Barca appealed for a red card for the Athletic midfielder.
 But it was only yellow and the Catalans were furious.
 "The referee didn't do his job properly - it was a red card," Sergio Busquets claimed afterwards.
 Neymar also came close to scoring in the first half with a rasping drive pushed over by Gorka Iraizoz, but failed to make the desired impact when Barca needed him most.

-Captain Carles Puyol is beyond his best and is not the answer, either, while Marc Bartra is blossoming into an excellent center back, but is not at his happiest against physical opponents like Athletic.
-As has been the case for the last two years, Barca badly needs to sign a specialist center back.
+Captain Carles Puyol is beyond his best and is not the answer, either, while Marc Bartra is blossoming into an excellent centre-back, but is not at his happiest against physical opponents like Athletic.
+As has been the case for the last two years, Barca badly need to sign a specialist centre-back.
 So why not in January?